 Ouran High School Host Club not only uses Bland Name Products (most of which are seen in the anime), but in the manga we see Kyouya using an Apple computer with the proper OS displayed on the screen.
 He even has a few recognizable icons such as Skype.

-In the anime, James occasionally has a set of reference cards if Team Rocket happens upon a new Pokémon.
+James occasionally has a set of reference cards if Team Rocket happens upon a new Pokémon.
 When 4Kids still had the dub of the anime, they'd sometimes cut these scenes out because of potential advertisement for the Pokémon TCG.
 Sometimes they would just remove the borders on the cards to make them look less like the real world TCG cards.

 While on the topic of the 4Kids dub, this kind of editing got really stupid in the Advanced Generation.
 Most any things which had a picture of a Poké Ball on them were painted out (the ones on Ash's Hoenn Badge case and May's Ribbon cases were turned into red stripes).
 Oddly enough, this only seemed to happen in the US/Kids WB! airings; most international dubs didn't feature that censorship.